-When caesarean sections, or C Sections, are necessary they save lives, however, this type of birth is major abdominal surgery and recovery time can vary from one person to another.
-During your caesarean section operation, the large stomach muscle that has supported your abdomen has been weakened so you’ll need to take extra care when moving about and lifting things.
+When caesarean sections - or C-sections - are necessary, they save lives, but this type of birth is major abdominal surgery and recovery time can vary from one woman to another.
+After your operation, the large abdominal muscles that have supported your growing womb, and which may already be weakened by your pregnancy, can feel quite sore and tissues which have been cut during the surgery and stitched back together need time to recover and heal.
+This means that you will need to take extra care when moving about and lifting things.

 What can I expect during my recovery?

-- Take it easy, your body needs time to mend, so it needs rest and to have plenty of nourishment to do this.
-Eat healthily and arrange for help with normal day to day things, by asking your partner, family, older children, friends or hired help for extra assistance with daily chores and life.
+Take it easy, your body needs time to mend, so you need rest and plenty of nourishment to do this.
+Eat healthily and arrange for help with normal day to day things, by asking your partner, family, older children, friends or hired help for extra assistance with daily chores, food prep and general life.

 What happens with my dressing?